 As part of our first aid equipment the schools each have access to a defibrillator which is kept on school site.
 Our local NHS ambulance service are aware of this.
-The defibrillator is centrally monitored but the school site teams are responsible for checking the unit is kept in good condition.
-This is done on a yearly basis.
+The school defibrillator should be checked weekly (battery check) and needs to be logged accordingly.